debil03311/awu/README.md

 - To go from a thread back to the board, or from a board back to aw/u/, use the `back` or `up` commands.
 - Keep in mind you can\'t have multiple lines in the content of your thread or reply.
 - Use ^C to cancel the reply or thread creation.
-- Stickied threads are displayed in yellow
+- Stickied threads are displayed by default in yellow
+- Locked threads are displayed in red
 - If you reply with anything other than "burg" on a /burg/ thread, angry burg will be posted.

 ## To do
 - Make it so that you can browse more pages of a board
+- Maybe figure out a way to send newlines
-- Display thread title when you show the replies
+- ~~Display thread title when you show the replies~~ (Added in 1.2)
 - ~~No color mode (I'm probably too retarded to do that so don't expect it to ever be a thing)~~ (Added in 1.1)
 - Clean up the code (lol I definetly won't do this)